-The key here is to pick things that are meaningful for you.
+The key here is to pick things that are meaningful for you, and fill the holes that Christianity left.
 This took many years for me and I'm still working on it.
 So keep at it.
-You will probably have to try lots of activities before you find several that are meaningful to you and can effect the kinds of transformations that you need.
+You will probably have to try many different activities before you find several that are meaningful to you and can accomplish the kinds of transformations that you need.
 Don't obsess over it.
 If you are so busy that you are exhausted all the time, lighten up.
 But keep trying.

-Residual irrational guilt that Christianity injected into my limbic system, and is not directly related to anything I did or did not do.
+Residual irrational guilt that Christianity injected into your limbic system, and is not directly related to anything you did or did not do.

 The limbic system is a part of your brain that controls many of your emotions.
 A detailed discussion of this fascinating topic in neuroscience would be much too long to include here, but next time you have a few hours, you should look it up on Wikipedia and Google it until you understand it well.
 For the time being, I'll use a less accurate, but more descriptive term: I'll call it your "dog brain".

 Your "dog brain" can be manipulated, until it is almost hard-wired, to feel things that do not have any basis at all, rational or irrational.
 These intense emotions are simply there, with hair-triggers, ready to fire when they encounter the stimuli that Christian leaders pre-programmed for them.
 Christianity has had 2,000 years to figure out the most effective ways to do this, so Christian leaders are very skilled at it.